-In addition to funding to stabilize the child care industry, the ARP also provides an expansion of the Child Tax Credit to $3,600 for each child under 6 years old and $3,000 for each child between 6 and 17 years old, subject to family income.
-Sixty-eight million children, more than 93 percent, would benefit from this one-year expansion.
+- The ARP also provides an expansion of the Child Tax Credit to $3,600 for each child under 6 years old and $3,000 for each child between 6 and 17 years old.
+These payments are subject to family income.
+Sixty-eight million children, more than 93%, would benefit from this one-year expansion.

 This provision would extend eligibility to 23 million children who previously did not benefit from the program because their families earned too little to carry tax liability.
 A study from the Center on Poverty and Social Policy has shown that this expansion could cut child poverty in half.
-Additional research found that poverty for Black children would be cut by 52 percent, by 45 percent for Latinx children and by 61 percent for children from Indigenous families.
+Additional research found that poverty for Black children would be cut by 52%, by 45% for Latinx children and by 61% for children from Indigenous families.
 Other supports in the ARP for children and their families include an extension of the 15% increase to the Supplemental Nutrition Assistance Program benefits through September and $1,400 stimulus payments for individuals including children.